 The nearby Robertson wine valley has vast vineyards and olive orchards producing world class wine and olive oils.
 This increasingly popular route offers a landscape of flower fringed roads, majestic mountains, the mighty Breede River and spectacular vineyards.
 In recent years, the valley has won great acclaim around the world for the production of outstanding white (Chardonnay, Colombar, and Sauvignon Blanc) and red wines as well as “Method Cap Classique” sparkling wines.
 At the various estates, many tasting opportunities for both wine and olive oil are offered as well as a chance to experience its production process.
 An absolute must-do is the local Wine Valley Safari Tour including convenient pick-up and drop-off at the lodge (Saturdays and Sundays only).
 Click here for more information.

 Young, old, experienced or beginner?
 There’s no more magical way to experience Swellendam’s countryside then on the back of a horse.
 You will remember this beautiful riding experience for a lifetime.
 Please, send us an email if you would like to book a horseback riding trail and we are happy to arrange accordingly.

 Ready for some wildlife?

 Just outside the town, cradled between the Langeberg Mountains and the Breede River, lies the Bontebok National Park, proud to be the smallest national park of South Africa.
 The park was set up to prevent the Bontebok from extinction.
 Inside the park, you have a very good chance on spotting the bontebok, the blesbok, the Cape Mountain Zebra, and many more… Bird watchers should look out for the secretary birds and fish eagles.
 You can either hike, bike, or drive around the park.
-Picnicking or angling can be enjoyed by the riverside.
+Picnicking or angling (permit only) can be enjoyed by the riverside.
 Click here for more information.